The BEST Smoked Beef Tenderloin (Bacon-Wrapped)

 - Place the meat on your the smoker grates and insert a temperature probe into the thickest part of the tenderloin.

-Let the internal temperature of the meat get to 100° F. This will take about 2 hours.
+Let the internal temperature of the meat get to 100° F. This will take about hours, depending on the temperature of your smoke.
+I like to start this with a smoker temperature of 185° F.

 When the internal temp of tenderloin reaches 100° F., remove the meat from the smoker and tent it with foil.
 Now, increase the temperature of the smoker to 400°F. When it reaches temp, put the meat back in the smoker.